With Lyft Business, quality care for patients and healthcare members doesn't have to end at the hospital doors.

 At this time, regularly scheduled rides in Concierge do not accommodate multi-stop rides.

-Q: I’ve noticed drivers sometimes accept then cancel the ride when they realize the passenger is a senior.
+Q: I’ve noticed drivers sometimes accept then cancel the ride when they realize the rider is a senior.
 What are your policies around this sort of behavior and what does Lyft do to prevent this?

 At Lyft, we're committed to ensuring transportation options are available to all.
-Our Anti-Discrimination policies state that discrimination against passengers or drivers on the basis of race, color, national origin, religion, gender, gender identity, physical or mental disability, medical condition, marital status, age, or sexual orientation is not allowed, and can result in deactivation from the platform.
+Our Anti-Discrimination policies state that discrimination against riders or drivers on the basis of race, color, national origin, religion, gender, gender identity, physical or mental disability, medical condition, marital status, age, or sexual orientation is not allowed, and can result in deactivation from the platform.
 Learn more about our Anti-Discrimination Policies.

 Q: Do your drivers wait more than 5 minutes for seniors?

-Drivers are instructed to wait 5-minutes and call all passengers prior to canceling a ride.
+Drivers are instructed to wait 5-minutes and call all riders prior to canceling a ride.
 We do not have separate rules for seniors.
 It is encouraged to give the driver a call if you think it may take longer than 5-minutes for the senior to make it to the vehicle.

 Q: Are drivers specifically trained to transport patients and/or healthcare members?